-It seems like every other movie, video game, or television show episode features a soldier, homeless person, or an Executive Search Toronto agent who has suffered a bump on the head and can't remember who he or she is.
+It seems like every other movie, video game, or television show episode features a soldier, homeless person, or a private investigator for hire who has suffered a bump on the head and can't remember who he or she is.
 This is amnesia, and we all think, because of TV, that we understand it.
 But do we really?
 This article should help to enlighten you on this mysterious disorder of the brain.

 It is retrograde amnesia that is most commonly represented on your TV screen because it is an easy framing device to allow audiences into a story.
-However, in real life it is anterograde amnesia a Milton real estate agent is most likely to come across, as it is caused by Alzheimer's disease and dementia.
+However, in real life it is anterograde amnesia is most likely to come across, as it is caused by Alzheimer's disease and dementia.